 There are enough restaurants in the area to satisfy the pickiest of tourists.
 Traditional Turkish food, and even Japanese food.
 Prices might be higher than you’d be used to in Kusadasi, Izmir, or Bodrum but most people will only eat one meal here during their day trip.

-Getting from Pamukkale to Kusadasi
+Getting to Pamukkale

-There are a couple different tours that you can take that will get you from Pamukkale to Kusadasi or vice versa.
+There are a couple different tours that you can take that will get you from Kusadasi to Pamukkale or vice versa.
 You can choose your tour based on how much time you are looking to spend on the tour.
 There are ones that offer daily trips while others offer trips that range anywhere from 2-4 days and take people to other places along the way to increase their viewing experience.

-The full day Pamukkale tour from Kusadasi is perfect for anyone looking for a one day trip to explore the two cities and return back on the same day.
+The full Pamukkale tour from Kusadasi is perfect for anyone looking for a trip to explore the two cities and return back on the same day.
 The tour will leave early in the morning from your hotel and will bring you back later at night.
 There is also a two-day tour that leaves from Kusadasi and visits Pamukkale along with a couple other places.
 If you want to see more than one place and you have a couple days to spare, this is the tour for you.